petehunt/react-howto/README.md

 For a number of good technical reasons `CommonJS` modules (i.e. everything in `npm`) cannot be used natively in the browser.
 You need a JavaScript “bundler” to “bundle” these modules into `.js` files that you can include in your web page with a `<script>` tag.

-Examples of JavaScript bundlers include `webpack` and `browserify`.
-Both are good choices, but I prefer `webpack` since it has a lot of features that make development of large apps easier.
+Examples of JavaScript bundlers include `webpack`, `brunch` and `browserify`.
+All are good choices, but I prefer `webpack` since it has a lot of features that make development of large apps easier.
 Since its documentation can be confusing, I have a [plug-and-play template for getting started](https://github.com/petehunt/react-webpack-template) and I wrote a [how-to guide for webpack](https://github.com/petehunt/webpack-howto) for more complex use cases.

 One thing to keep in mind: `CommonJS` uses the `require()` function to import modules, so a lot of people get confused and think that it has something to do with a project called `require.js`.
 For a number of technical reasons, I would suggest that you avoid `require.js`.
 It’s also not very popular in the React ecosystem.